caseyltaylor/caseyltaylor.github.io/research.md

 Image credit: _Henry Lydecker_

 The Australian paralysis tick (_Ixodes holocyclus_), is a generalist that can feed on many species.
-Our recent work shows that introduced black rats (_Rattus rattus_) are abundant in urban tick hot spots, can carry high numbers of juvenile ticks, and may play a key role in driving urban tick dynamics.
+Our recent work shows that introduced black rats (_Rattus rattus_) are abundant in urban tick hot spots, can host high numbers of juvenile ticks, and may play a key role in driving urban tick dynamics.
 Our camera trapping revealed that black rats are highly active in peri-urban bushland and backyards where residents regularly encounter ticks.
 But we lack the knowledge required to make evidence-informed decisions around managing ticks.

 <img src="/images/BR_ticks.png" width="500" height="200" align="center">